StephenBarnes/FactorioModScripts/README.md

 #### Magic trick examples

 * Suppose you want to make properties of entities change depending on their quality.
 Currently the modding API has extremely limited ability to change how quality affects entities.
 Instead, you can create a hidden version of the building's prototype for each quality level, and then give those prototypes different properties.
 In control-stage scripting, you register a handler for when an item/building is placed, then replace it with the correct quality variant.
 The library mod [Quality Lib](https://mods.factorio.com/mod/quality-lib) has utilities for doing this.
 (LSA also has a different implementation of this, designed to work in combination with surface-based entity substitutions.)
 This magic trick is still not perfect (e.g. upgrade planners won't work, and quality-variant items won't be usable in the same recipe, and will give different signals in chests).

+* Some entity types, like offshore pumps and boilers, are limited in what they can do.
+For example, boilers can only take one input fluid and produce one output fluid, and offshore pumps can only produce one output fluid.
+You can work around this by changing them to furnace or assembling-machine types.
+For example, boilers in Nullius use the assembling-machine type.
+(This was also used back in Factorio 1.1 to make offshore pumps require burner fuel or electric power, for example by Industrial Revolution 3, but this is no longer necessary since the OffshorePumpPrototype now supports energy sources.)

 * Suppose you want to allow a nuclear reactor to burn either normal fuel cells or breeder fuel cells, and you want the breeder fuel cells to take longer to burn but provide less energy, and therefore much less power.
 This can't be done by just changing the fuel value; a reactor has the same power for all fuels.
 You could implement this by changing the reactor to a fluid-burning generator, and then create a hidden furnace that takes in either of the two fuel cells and outputs both the spent fuel cell and a special "energy fluid" into a fluid box linked to the fluid-burning generator; the furnace's recipes produce different amounts/rates of the energy fluid.
 An alternative approach without hidden entities could be to instead have a different reactor prototype, and either allow the player to craft and place both of them, or add an in-game hotkey or GUI to toggle a reactor to the other type.